Baojia system

-The baojia system (保甲 (bǎojiǎ, pao3-chia3)) was an invention of Wang Anshi of the Northern Song dynasty, who created this community-based system of law enforcement and civil control that was included in his large reform of Chinese government ("the New Policies") from 1069–1076.
+The baoja system (保甲 (bǎojiǎ, pao3-chia3)) was an invention of Wang Anshi of the Northern Song dynasty, who created this community-based system of law enforcement and civil control that was included in his large reform of Chinese government ("the New Policies") from 1069–1076.

 History

 Imperial China

 The leaders of the baos were given authority to maintain local order, collect taxes, and organize civil projects.
 The idea of the system was that it would diminish the government's reliance on mercenaries, and that it would instead assign responsibility of law enforcement to these civil societies.
 Baojia regulations were issued centrally in 1548, during the Ming dynasty, but the system was not mandatory.
 Rather, the regulations were more like guidelines for officials who wished to deploy the system in their counties.

 During Ming dynasty, there was also lijia system to gather taxes, which coincided with baojia.

 During the Qing dynasty, the baojia system was expanded across all of China.
 However, Ju Dongzu has written that the system was "on the whole ineffective" during this time, and "remained a formality" for several centuries after its introduction.

 Being primarily the system of self-defense, in 1885, baojia was extended to cover tax collection.
 This resulted in power abuses and local unrest.